WARNING: What Your UPS Alarm Means

-UPS systems are extremely efficient at signaling alerts if something malfunctions.
-But to the untrained eye and ear, these warnings can just seem like flashing lights and loud noises.
-We’re going to help understand your UPS alarm, and tell you about a tool that can help you if trouble arises.
+Commercial UPS systems are extremely efficient at signaling alerts if something malfunctions.
+But these warnings can seem like flashing lights and loud noises to the untrained eye and ear.
+We’re going to help you understand your UPS alarm and tell you about a tool that can help you if trouble arises.

 What UPS Alarm Color Light is On?

-Nearly every alarm system uses three colored LED lights to indicate the health of your UPS – green, amber and red.
+Nearly every alarm system uses three colored LED lights — green, amber, and red — to indicate the health of your UPS.
 While the active light may change, one of the three will ALWAYS be on.
 As you’ll see, if no lights are on, you have a big problem on your hands.

 If You Hear an Audible Alarm

 In addition to the LED lights, UPS systems often include an audible alarm that alerts you of a fault without requiring you to look directly at your UPS.
 These audible alarms are triggered by minor and serious malfunctions alike.
 The idea behind the audible alarm is that, upon hearing it, you will check your UPS, where the LED display can provide more information.

 Every UPS system is different and your display, audible alarms, and lights could look vastly different from every manufacturer.
 Proper attention and following a preventive maintenance routine can go a long way to ensuring your facility stays online.

 UPS malfunctions don’t limit themselves to your work schedule – they can strike at any time.
 The audible alarm is great if you are in earshot of your UPS, but what if you’re away from your desk or even at home?
 In this case, an SNMP monitoring card can be a lifesaver.

 SNMP cards hook into your UPS and send an alert directly to your computer or mobile device via email if something goes awry.
 Furthermore, they can give a more detailed overview of a fault, whether major or minor.
 As with the other alerts, give us a call if your SNMP card indicates a fault, and we can help you diagnose and resolve it.